 To assess climate trends in New Mexico, the NMOSE and NMISC (2006) conducted a study of observed climate conditions over the century and found that observed wintertime average temperatures had increased statewide by about 1.5 degrees Fahrenheit (°F) since the 1950s.
+A number of other studies predict temperature increases in New Mexico from 5° to 10°F by the end of the century (Forest Guild, 2008; Hurd and Coonrod, 2008; USBR, 2011).

-More recently, the U.S. Bureau of Reclamation, with technical assistance from Sandia National Laboratories and the U.S. Army Corps of Engineers, conducted a study of the Upper Rio Grande that evaluated climate impacts in northern New Mexico (USBR, 2013).
-The study, entitled the Upper Rio Grande Impact Assessment (URGIA) found that average temperatures from 1971 through 2011 rose at a rate of approximately 0.7°F per decade, approximately twice the global average, for a total warming of approximately 2.5°F since 1971.
+More recently, the USBR, with technical assistance from Sandia National Laboratories and the U.S. Army Corps of Engineers, conducted a climate risk impact assessment for the Upper Rio Grande that evaluated climate impacts in northern New Mexico (USBR, 2013).
+The study, entitled the Upper Rio Grande Impact Assessment (URGIA), found that average temperatures from 1971 through 2011 rose at a rate of approximately 0.7°F per decade, approximately twice the global average, for a total warming of approximately 2.5°F since 1971.
 Temperatures are predicted to rise an additional 4° to 6°F by the end of the century.
 The study additionally projected a decrease in native Rio Grande water by about a third and a decrease in tributary flow by about a quarter, increasing frequency, intensity, and duration of droughts and floods, earlier snowmelt runoff, and increased variability in the magnitude, timing, and spatial distribution of streamflow and other hydrologic variables.